hiromi12/hiromi12/README.md

 ---

 ### About Me
 I am Hiromi and from Japan.
-I am majoring Computer Science, Cybersecurity, and Information Technology at a University in Arkansas.
+I am majoring Computer Science (BS), Cybersecurity (AS), and Information Technology (AS) at a University in Arkansas.
 This GitHub is one as my portfolio.

 ### Languages